bekk/bekk-christmas/post/thecloud/cloud-janitors.md

 ### The log cleaning janitor

 While log retention is easy to set in most systems, there’s always the oddball out.
-It's always nice to collect the log cleaning somewhere.
+It's can be beneficial to collect the log cleaning in one place.
 Removing unused logs reduces unnecessary cost as well.

 Schedule: Daily or hourly, depending on needs
 Tasks: